Battle of Montgisard: Battle

-The Jerusalem army attacked the hurriedly arranged Muslims, inflicting heavy casualties.
-The King, fighting with bandaged hands to cover his sores, was in the thick of the fighting.
+The crusader army then attacked their exhausted foes, inflicting heavy casualties.
+King Baldwin IV, fighting with bandaged hands to cover his sores, was said to be in the thick of battle.
 Egyptian effective command was under Saladin's nephew Taqi ad-Din.
-Taqi ad-Din apparently attacked while Saladin was putting his Mamluk guard together.
-Taqi’s son Ahmad died in the early fighting.
-Saladin's men were quickly overwhelmed.
-Saladin himself only avoided capture by escaping, as Ralph de Diceto claims, on a racing camel.
-By nightfall, those Egyptians that were with the Sultan had reached Caunetum Esturnellorum near the mound of Tell el-Hesi.
-This is about 25 miles from Ramla.
-It is only about 7 km from Tell es-Safi (al-Safiya).
+Taqi ad-Din apparently attacked while Saladin was preparing his Mamluk guard.
+Baldwin's army, in turn, caught a portion of Saladin's troops by surprise.
+Saladin gathered his forces for battle, albeit unprepared, and the sultan signalled for the battle to commence.
+Taqi's son Ahmad died in the early fighting.
+Saladin's men were quickly overwhelmed, and the Sultan commander himself narrowly evaded capture, according to Ralph de Diceto, on the swift back of a camel.
+By nightfall, the Egyptian troops that were with the Sultan had reached Caunetum Esturnellorum, near the mound of Tell el-Hesi (about 25 miles out of Ramla; and 7 km from Tell es-Safi).

-Baldwin pursued Saladin until nightfall, and then retired to Ascalon.
-Only a remnant of his army made it back to Egypt with him.
+The victorious King Baldwin IV returned to Ascalon.
+Only a 10% remnant of the Sultan's army returned to Egypt alongside their commander.

 Aftermath

-Baldwin memorialized his victory by erecting a Benedictine monastery on the battlefield, dedicated to St. Catherine of Alexandria, whose feast day fell on the day of the battle.
+The cause of Saladin's retreat and subsequent Christian victory struck all Muslims.
+In the wake of the confusion, a few parties initially misinformed the masses about the outcome.
+Baldwin IV memorialized his victory by erecting a Benedictine monastery on the battlefield, dedicated to St. Catherine of Alexandria, whose feast day fell on the day of the battle.
 However, it was a difficult victory; Roger de Moulins, Grand Master of the Knights Hospitaller, reported that 1,100 men had been killed and 750 returned home wounded.

-Meanwhile, Raymond III of Tripoli and Bohemund III of Antioch joined with Philip of Alsace in a separate expedition against Harim in Syria; the siege of Harim lasted into 1178, and Saladin's defeat at Montgisard prevented him from relieving his Syrian vassals.
+Meanwhile, Raymond III of Tripoli and Bohemund III of Antioch joined with Philip I of Alsace in a separate expedition against Harim in Syria; the siege of Harim lasted into 1178, and Saladin's defeat at Montgisard prevented him from relieving his Syrian vassals.